fembuelita/cpst342-fall-2019/assignments/unit-1/your-first-website.md

     1. Must have at least one ordered or unordered list
     1. Must have at least 2 paragraphs of text
     1. Must have a footer with a copyright and any other relevant information
+        * Your name must appear in the footer somewhere.
     1. Must use semantic HTML

 ## GitHub Pages Steps